 Before starting Ultomiris treatment, talk with your doctor about your health history.
 Ultomiris may not be right for you if you have certain medical conditions or other factors affecting your health.
 These include:

-• Infections.
-Ultomiris works by weakening part of your immune system.
+• Infections: Ultomiris works by weakening part of your immune system.
 So, it can raise your risk of certain infections.
 These include gonorrhea and upper respiratory infections, such as the common cold.
-They also include serious infections, such as pneumonia and meningitis.
+They also include serious infections, such as pneumonia.
 Before starting Ultomiris treatment, talk with your doctor about your vaccination history, risk of infections, and any current infections.
 They’ll likely recommend the pneumonia and meningitis vaccines if you have not had them.

-• Pregnancy.
-It’s not known if Ultomiris is safe to use during pregnancy.
+• Pregnancy: It is unknown if Ultomiris is safe to use during pregnancy.
 For more information, see the “Ultomiris and pregnancy” section above.

 Note: For more information about the potential negative effects of Ultomiris, see the “Ultomiris side effects” section above.